ondoprotocol/usdy-noble/x/aura/spec/01_state.md

 ## Pending Owner

-The pending owner field is of type string, specifically a Noble encoded address, stored via an [`collections.Item`][item].
+The pending owner field is of type string, specifically a Noble encoded address.
 It is used to store the current pending owner of the module.

 ```go
 var PendingOwnerKey = []byte("pending_owner")